roman/Haskell-etc/README.md

-`etc` gathers configuration values from multiple sources (cli options, OS environment variables, files) using a declarative spec file that defines where this values are to be found and located in a configuration map.
+`etc` gathers configuration values from multiple sources (cli options, OS environment variables, files) using a declarative spec file that defines where these values are to be found and located in a configuration map.

 ## Table Of Contents